-Because protecting member information is important to all of us, new security enhancements will be used in the Nationwide log-in process.
-These changes are being made to verify your identity and prevent others from gaining access to your account and personal information.
+Protecting member information is important to all of us.
+Nationwide uses multiple defenses to protect your identity and prevent others from gaining access to your account and personal information:

 Verify identity – Uses multiple types of verification to confirm your identity and access to online account.